diegorv/iOS-Swift-TableView-CoreData-Example/README.md

 - Xcode: **6.4**

 ## Features
-- TableView with Actions (Add item and on swipe: Edit, Delete item)
+- TableView with Actions (Add item and on cell swipe: edit, delete buttons)
 - Simple Validation (No empty item and no duplicate item)
 - CoreData